katlogic/WindowsD/README.md

-## WindowsD - Fixing broken windows (DSE and WinTcb protection levels)
+## WindowsD - Fixing broken windows (DSE, unkillable processes, uneditable registry..)

 WinD is a 3rd party "jailbreak" so administrators can remove some mal-features introduced in modern windows versions.
 Currently, it can disable:

 * Driver signing, including WHQL-only locked systems (secureboot tablets).
 * Protected processes (used for DRM, "WinTcb").
+* Read-only registry keys (can flip the bit on/off)
+* "Shadowed" registry keys via notification (can suspend and re-enable the notification)

 WinD works similiarly to [other tools](https://github.com/hfiref0x/DSEFix) which disable DSE, but is designed to be more user friendly and support for more OS/hardware combinations.